bykof/bykof.github.com/docs/golang/golang-fundamentals/control_structures.md

 ## switch

-Switch statements in Go are veryuseful though in other languages they are more avoided.
+Switch statements in Go are very useful though in other languages they are more avoided.

 Let's see an example: